geraldWilliam/Diver/README.md

 ## Layered Architecture

 The best fit for an iOS application written in SwiftUI is a layered architecture like MVC or MVVM.
 Views, like view controllers in UIKit, can become dumping grounds for code.
 This leads to problems like fragmented application state.
 A layered architecture with proper separation of concerns helps eliminate these problems.
+SwiftUI imposes some requirements on how we design such an architecture.
+Whether MVC, MVVM, or some other pattern, the bridge between model and view in your layered architecture must serve as the _source of truth_ for your user interface.

 ## Source of Truth

 Apple’s documentation emphasizes the importance of this concept.
-The source of truth for a view is just an dynamic value to which the view is bound.
+The source of truth for a view is a dynamic value to which the view is bound.
 When the value changes, the view reloads to present the new state.
-In a very simple feature, this might just be a property of a view marked with the @State annotation.
-In a non-trivial context, the source of truth is typically an separate observable class with multiple published properties, often provided to the view via dependency injection.
+In a very simple feature, this might just be a property of a view marked with the `@State` annotation.
+In a non-trivial context, the source of truth is typically a separate observable class with multiple published properties, often provided to the view via dependency injection.

 The responsibilities of such a type are as follows:

 - Interact with the data layer
 - Publish changes to be reflected in the view

-This might be a controller, a view model, etc. This document intentionally avoids these terms and instead refers to the bridge between models and views as the “observable“ layer.
+Your source of truth might be a controller, a view model, etc. This document avoids these terms and instead refers to the bridge between models and views as the “observable“ layer.

+## Model-View-Observable

+The layers of our architecture are familiar to anyone with experience in MVC or MVVM.
+We are not proposing “Model-View-Observable“ as its own architecture pattern but rather as a generalized description of how MVC, MVVM, and related patterns fit into a SwiftUI project.

 ### Models